snorkel-team/snorkel-tutorials/CONTRIBUTING.md

 1. Make your changes to the source files
     * For notebook-based tutorials, we recommend making changes to the `.py` version then syncing changes with `tox -e my_tutorial_dir -- sync`.
+    Alternatively, if you have already run all the cells in your browser, you can select `File` &rarr; `Jupytext` &rarr; `Pair Notebook with percent Script` to save the outputs directly to the notebook version.
+    After saving, unpair the notebook with
+    `File` &rarr; `Jupytext` &rarr; `Unpair notebook` so jupyter does not keep updating the notebook when all cells haven't been run.
     * For script-based tutorials, just make the changes as you normally would.
 1. [Test your changes locally](#testing-changes-locally)
 1. Submit a PR!